What is it like to live on the Marshall islands as an expat?

 Teachers were the main expat community.
 Though there were others there.
 Even other teachers, such as teachers who were a part of the program World Teach.
 The island was small, even if you didn’t hang out with all the expats, you knew them and had seen them around.
 A lot of pilots working on the tuna boats, mostly from Australia, New Zealand, or the US.

 15. Did you change your perspective after living here?

-It wasn’t an easy place to live but I miss it a lot.
+It wasn’t an easy place to live, but I miss it a lot.
 It’s hard to put into words the kinds of connections you make with the people on the island.
-For me and my boyfriend, it was the connections made with our students.
+For my boyfriend and me, it was the connections made with our students.
 It was a whole other world over there.
 I definitely worried when I first got there that I would have a hard time, but as you ease into the life where it becomes comfortable and familiar.
 You find things to do.

 Make use of the ocean.
 Swim.
 Surf.
 Paddleboard.
 Do all the things.
 Climate change is real and destroying the islands, and they may not be there in 20-50 years.

 17. Would you recommend others to live on the Marshall Islands?

-It isn’t for everyone and I know this, but I would still tell people to go give it a try.
+It isn’t for everyone, and I know this, but I would still tell people to give it a try.
 I loved it.
 My friends and coworkers loved it.
 But that doesn’t mean I think everyone would.
 It is not a place I would recommend anyone go and settle down for a long time.
 But it’s definitely a place to go for a year or two and see how it goes.